What does it take to be a successful communicator?

 Successful nutrition communicators are compelling

 Credibility is critical for success, but alone it is not enough.
-In order for communicators to be highly successful they must be compelling.
+In order for communicators to be highly successful, they must be compelling.
 Compelling communicators are able to capture an audience’s attention amidst competing messages.
-Compelling communicators are more than interesting; they are captivating, inspiring, down right irresistible.
+Compelling communicators are more than interesting; they are captivating, inspiring, downright irresistible.
 To be compelling does not require a show business persona or salesy techniques.
 To be truly compelling is genuine and authentic.
-Several characteristics help a communicator to be compelling are perspective and empathy, enthusiasm, and a positive attitude.
+Several characteristics that help a communicator to be compelling are perspective and empathy, enthusiasm, and a positive attitude.

 Successful nutrition communicators are continuously improving Successful nutrition communicators refuse to remain stagnant.
 They challenge themselves to continuously get better at what they do.
 The three characteristics that propel continuous improvement are curiosity, creativity, and being a team player.

 Successful communicators are curious.
 They are continually seeking to learn and trying out fresh, new approaches.
 They are teachable and willing to learn from mistakes and take advice from others.
 Successful communicators are creative.
 They deliver messages with imagination.
 They are willing to stretch themselves rather than settle for doing things the same old way.
 Successful communicators are team players who work well with others, accepting new perspectives.